 - Physical spaces are prepared for the return of limited staff, including moving furniture and adding signage regarding protocols and traffic flow.

-PHASE 2: Further support for research resumes, a small number of Library staff (10-25% density) return to campus to provide priority on-site services including book pick-up services and in-house digitization on request
+Further support for research resumes, a small number of Library staff (10-25% density) return to campus to provide priority on-site services including book pick-up services and in-house digitization on request

 - The Library remains closed to the public, meaning no patrons may access the Library spaces.
-A small percentage of Library staff will need to report to campus to perform work that may only be conducted on-site, and they will be provided appropriately safe working conditions, in accordance with University policies and prevailing public health guidance and directives issued by national, state, and local government authorities.
+A small percentage of Library staff report to campus to perform work that may only be conducted on-site, and they will be provided appropriately safe working conditions, in accordance with University policies and prevailing public health guidance and directives issued by national, state, and local government authorities.

 - Other Library staff will continue to telework where practicable.